EMPHATICSoft/emphaticsoft/README.md

 # emphaticsoft
 Base repository for art-based code

-Instructions for developing/building code on emphaticgpvm01.fnal.gov:
+**** Instructions for setting up the code for the first time on emphaticgpvm01.fnal.gov:

+1. Log into emphaticgpvm01.fnal.gov via kerberized ssh.
+If you have never used kerberos before, it is easy to install on most platforms (and usually most Linux- and unix-based OSs have this pre-installed).
+Replace the standard /etc/krb5.conf file with an appropriate file obtained from  https://authentication.fnal.gov/krb5conf/.

-1. After logging in, execute:
+2. After logging in, execute:

 > source /emph/app/setup/setup_emphatic.sh

-2. You should develop code in the /emph/app/users/[username] directory.
+> cd /emph/app/users/[username]
+> mkdir build

-3. If you haven't already done so, clone the git repository for EMPHATICSOFT/emphaticsoft.
+3. If you haven't already done so, clone the git repository for EMPHATICSOFT/emphaticsoft in this same directory (/emph/app/users/[username])

-4. If you haven't already done so, create a build area outside of emphaticsoft, then "cd" to that directory, eg, "cd [build_area]".

-5. execute:
+4. execute:

+> cd /emph/app/users/[username]/build
 > source /emph/app/users/[username]/emphaticsoft/ups/setup_for_development -p

-6. To compile the code:
+6. To compile the code (must be in the "build" directory!):

 > buildtool --generator=ninja